 What is ETIAS?

-The European Travel Information and Authorization System (ETIAS) is a visa waiver program which is expected to come into effect by the end of 2021.
+The European Travel Information and Authorization System (ETIAS) is a visa waiver program that is expected to come into effect by the end of 2022.
 The aim of ETIAS Europe is to strengthen the borders of the Schengen Area by pre-checking the data of travelers before they enter the zone.

 Citizens from any of the 60 eligible countries will need to complete the online application and obtain an approved ETIAS visa waiver before entering any of the Schengen countries.
 The program will be very similar to the ESTA visa waiver which many nationalities need to obtain before traveling to the US.